Phalangium opilio: Embryonic development

+Developmental genetics P. opilio serves as a model system for the study of developmental biology of arachnids, and the sole model species for the order Opiliones.
+Foundational work on the developmental biology of this species was established by Manfred Moritz and Dietrich Winkler in the 20th century, and resurrected by Prashant Sharma.
+Modern genetic studies of P. opilio comprised surveys of Hox genes and leg axis patterning genes.
+The establishment of gene silencing (RNA interference) in this species made it possible to test the function of genes in establishing the harvestman body plan.
+Study of P. opilio revealed that the gene dachshund is essential for the transition from a three-segmented chelicera (e.g., found in harvestmen, horseshoe crabs, and sea spiders) to a two-segmented chelicera (e.g., found in solifuges, pseudoscorpions, and spiders).
+Further investigation of homeobox genes like homothorax, labial, Deformed, and Sex combs reduced revealed the Hox code logic that specifies each appendage identity in the head of arachnids.

-"Daddy shortlegs"
+"Daddy short legs"

 On August 4, 2021, a journal article was published by Guilherme Gainett et al. regarding their assembly of the first draft genome of P. opilio, created from a colony established from specimens collected in Madison, Wisconsin—the first draft genome ever assembled for a harvestman species.
 Guilherme Gainett et al. identified and examined the function of the genes Deformed (Dfd) and Sex combs reduced (Scr).
 These genes are also known as Hox genes, which control development in regions along an embryo's head-tail axis.
 Knockdown of the Dfd gene, preventing it from being expressed, led to the first two of P. opilio embryos' leg pairs transforming into pedipalps, a transformation known as homeosis, and their sensory leg pair becoming significantly shorter.
 Knockdown of both Dfd and Scr led to this homeotic transformation occurring in the first three pairs of legs.
 Knockdown of another gene, Epidermal growth factor receptor (Egfr) also caused shortened legs and the loss of tarsomeres.
 The resulting specimens with shortened legs have also been referred to as "daddy shortlegs", derived from the colloquial species name "daddy longlegs".